 1. National Association of Fugitive Recovery Agents, FAQ: https://nafra.net/faq

 2. Bureau of Labor Statistics, Occupational Outlook Handbook, Private Detectives and Investigators: https://www.bls.gov/ooh/protective-service/private-detectives-and-investigators.htm

-5. Bureau of Labor Statistics, Occupational Employment and Wages, Private Detectives and Investigators: https://www.bls.gov/oes/current/oes339021.htm
+6. Bureau of Labor Statistics, May 2021 State Occupational Employment and Wage Estimates, Private Detectives and Investigators: https://www.bls.gov/oes/current/oes339021.htm